Compressed Bayesian Tensor Regression: Numerical Illustrations

-In Fig. \ref{fig: pred_comp} of Appendix \ref{app:RealRes}, we compare the in-sample fittings as well as out-of-sample predictions of tensor regression without applying random projection and with different random projection methods (TW: tensor-wise without mode preservation, MW: mode-wise without mode preservation, MW$(1)$: mode-wise preserving first mode, MW$(1,2)$: mode-wise preserving first and second mode).
+In Figure \ref{fig: pred_comp} of Appendix \ref{app:RealRes}, we compare the in-sample fittings as well as out-of-sample predictions of tensor regression without applying random projection and with different random projection methods (TW: tensor-wise without mode preservation, MW: mode-wise without mode preservation, MW$(1)$: mode-wise preserving first mode, MW$(1,2)$: mode-wise preserving first and second mode).
 As shown in the figure, the in-sample fittings of BTR and CBTR are relatively similar.
 This is also reflected in the RMSE reported in Table \ref{tab: rmse_macro}.

-However, the credible interval of the BTR appears to cover the actual data more effectively than that of the CBTR.
-More importantly, what differentiates CBTR from Bayesian tensor regression (BTR) is its out-of-sample forecasting abilities.
-Where every different random projection method outperforms BTR.
-Between different CBTRs, MW performs better than TW in terms of RMSE, which coincides with the simulation results.
-Between MW models, those preserving modes (MW$(1)$ and MW$(1,2)$) perform better than those not preserving modes (MW).
+What differentiates CBTR from Bayesian tensor regression (BTR) is out-of-sample forecasting performances, where every random projection method outperforms BTR.
+Among the different CBTRs, MW performs better than TW in terms of RMSE, consistently with the simulation results.
+Among MW models, those preserving modes (MW$(1)$ and MW$(1,2)$) perform better than those not preserving modes (MW).
 The performances of preserving $1$ and $2$ modes are very close, where preserving $2$ modes offers slightly better in-sample fitting but worse out-of-sample forecasting.

-The empirical application demonstrates the validity of random projection in reducing data dimensionality while preserving important information for making inferences and forecasting.
+The empirical application demonstrates the validity of random projection for reducing data dimensionality while preserving important information for inference and forecasting.
 The fact that CBTR outperforms BTR in forecasting is encouraging.
-Moreover, we explore different types of random projection methods and find out that CBTR-MW performs better than CBTR-TW in both simulation and empirical applications.
+Moreover, we explore different random projection methods and find that CBTR-MW performs better than CBTR-TW in both simulation and empirical applications.